ShikiSuen/r128x/readme.md

 ### How to Compile ###

-Xcode 15 is recommended for the compilation.
-Apple always eager to push its latest toolchain as a hard requirement for compiling Xcode projects.
+Xcode 26 or Swift 6.1 is recommended for the compilation.
+Apple always eager to push its latest toolchain as a hard requirement for compiling modern Xcode projects.

 #### 1. GUI app ####